fission/fission-workflows/compiling.md

 - [glide](http://glide.sh/) package manager

 ## Compilation
-Ensure that all requirements are met, and checkout the repo from github.
+Ensure that your environment meets all prerequisite requirements, and checkout the repo from github.

 ```bash
 # Install dependencies